BloomTech-Labs/family-promise-service-tracker-be-a/docs/known-defects.md

 - Due to change of backend schema, many model functions still do not work.
 They still have to be re-written and updated.

+- Provider endpoint PUTS do not work.
+Commented out some of that documentation.

+- Get All Service Entries model needs to be paired down.
+With 500 service entries, backend sends almost 80k lines back currently.
+Reduce redundant data sent to frontend.

 As of May 28, last day of Labs34 cohort: